Computation and Problem Solving in Undergraduate Physics

 Detailed Description of Project: Strengthening Computation in Undergraduate Physics Programs

 Briefly, the primary aim of the project Strengthening Computation in Undergraduate Physics Programs is to produce flexible text materials that can be easily tailored for use in programs using a variety of different hardware platforms and software packages.
-To reflect the availability of a wide variety of software packages, this book can be assembled only after the user stipulates which of the available components (IDL, MATLAB, OCTAVE, PYTHON, MAXIMA, MAPLE, Mathematica, Programming, FORTRAN, C, Numerical Recipes, LSODE, MUDPACK, LaTeX, and TGIF) are to be included.
-With 15 components, each of which can be included or not, there are technically 215 = 32,768 versions, though the vast majority of those versions makes no sense.
-Most commonly a version containing one numeric and graphical tool (IDL, MATLAB, OCTAVE, or PYTHON) and one computer algebra system (MAXIMA, MAPLE, or Mathematica) with Programming, FORTRAN and/or C (with Numerical Recipes), and LaTeX will be specified.
-Within that spectrum, only 24 different versions survive.
+To reflect the availability of a wide variety of software packages, this book can be assembled to include an arbitrarily chosen subset of the available components (IDL, MATLAB, OCTAVE, PYTHON, MAXIMA, MAPLE, Mathematica, FORTRAN, C, Numerical Recipes, LSODE, MUDPACK, LaTeX, and TGIF).
+With 14 components, each of which can be included or not, there are technically 214 = 16,384 versions, though the vast majority of those versions makes no sense.
+Most commonly a version containing one numeric and graphical tool (IDL, MATLAB, OCTAVE, or PYTHON) and one computer algebra system (MAXIMA, MAPLE, or Mathematica) with Programming, and LaTeX will be specified.
+Within that spectrum, only 24 different versions survive, all of which are available for download from this site, both in a linked version convenient for viewing on a computer monitor and in a non-linked version that is better if a printed copy is wanted.

-A more detailed description of the history of this project and of the structure of CPSUP is contained in the 142 KB-PDF document Description of the Second Edition of CPSUP.
+A more detailed description of the history of this project and of the structure of CPSUP is contained in the 216 KB-8 page PDF document Description of the Second Edition of CPSUP.

 Preface and Table of Contents